Closed for Memorial Day

 3. We can also try to obtain the item from a Connecticut public library outside the LION consortium through Interlibrary loan (ILL).

-The Meriden Public Library notary public DOES NOT notarize the following:
+The Meriden Public Library notary public does NOT notarize the following:

-• Wills
+• Petitions

 The notary public will notarize select court documents.
 Notary services are free, but fees may be charged for any documents that need to be printed via our printing services.